Nanosync/moodapp/README.md

-# CS3219 Mood App
+# CS3219 Mood Tracker App

-Mood application using a simple JavaScript backend powered by ExpressJS and frontend SPA powered by Vue.
+Mood Tracker built using a simple JavaScript backend powered by ExpressJS and frontend SPA powered by Vue.

 ## Task B1